entur/api-guidelines/guidelines.md

   - Update the specification throughout development to reflect changes
 - :eyes: [Lint your API spec](README.md#linting-your-api)
 - :eyes: Differentiate API specifications based on the target audience.
 The target audience of an API specification is declared in `info.x-entur-metadata.audience`.
 For details, see: [2.4 Entur Metadata](#24-entur-metadata).
 There are different requirements based on the audience of your API.
-  - `open`: Available to anyone, without a formal relationship with Entur
+  - `open`: Available to anyone, without requiring a contractual relationship with Entur
     - :eyes: **MUST** follow these guidelines
     - :eyes: **MUST** be published to the developer portal
   - `partner`: Available to partners of Entur